Xilinx/Vitis-Tutorials/Getting_Started/Vitis/AIE_Kernel/README.md

 ### 3. AI Engine Standalone Compilation:

-AI Engine Compier (aiecompiler) takes the graph.cpp as an input, breaks the logic into smaller pieces, and assigns these pieces to different AI Engine cores to work simultaneously.
+AI Engine Compiler (v++ -c --mode aie) takes the graph.cpp as an input, breaks the logic into smaller pieces, and assigns these pieces to different AI Engine cores to work simultaneously.
 It also optimizes how data moves between cores and memory, and generates a libadf.a file and Work directory as an output.
+Below is a sample reference command.
+Please refer [AIE_Kernel/Makefile](./Makefile) to access the full command.

 ```
-v++ --compile --mode aie --target=hw graph.cpp
+v++ --compile --mode aie --target=hw /<path_to_Graph>/graph.cpp --part=<fpga_part_for_DUT> -I <data_srcs> -I <aie_srcs>
 ```
 ### 4. AI Engine Standalone Simulation:
 AI Engine Simulator (aiesimulator) uses the Work directory to simulate the design.